Nicholas Gregory is a member of the firm’s litigation practice.

 Mr. Gregory received both his B.A. and J.D. from the University of Iowa, where he was a member of the Order of the Coif and served as a student writer for the Journal of Transnational Law and Contemporary Problems.

 Mr. Gregory is a member of the State Bar of California, the Association of Business Trial Lawyers of Northern California, and the Insurance and Litigation Committees of the Bar Association of San Francisco.

 - a property/casualty insurance company in a qui tam action, alleging violations of the California Insurance Frauds Prevention Act based on the insured’s submission of false claims for payment

-- insurance companies in breach of contract and bad faith actions
+- numerous insurance companies in breach of contract and bad faith actions

 - a global consumer electronics manufacturer in multiple consumer fraud class actions concerning its labeling of high-end consumer electronics